subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 type Item = BatchProcessorItem<typeof processor>
 type Context = BatchHandlerContext<Store, Item>
 ```

-The next step is the creation of `Owner` entity instances.
-We will need these for making both `Token`s and `Transfer`s, and in both cases we'll have the IDs of the owners (that is, their addresses) ready.
-To ease these future lookups we choose to return the `Owner`s as a `Map<string, Owner>`:
+The next step involves creating Ownerentity instances.
+We will need these instances to create both `Tokens` and `Transfers`.
+In both scenarios, we'll have the IDs of the owners (i.e., their addresses) prepared.
+To simplify future lookups, we choose to return the `Owner` instances as a `Map<string, Owner>`:

 ```typescript
 function createOwners(rawTransfers: RawTransfer[]): Map<string, Owner> {
     let owners: Map<string, Owner> = new Map()